Sejal135/Text-Augmentation-using-LLM/RESULTS.md

 ## Reproducibility note

 The plotting cells near the end of the notebook read from a stored results dictionary and apply an adjustment step before rendering the heatmap and radar chart.
-Those figures, and the figures in `TextAugmentationUsingLLM.pdf`, do not match the evaluation output above.
 The tables in this document are taken directly from the model runs.
-Use these.
-See [CORRECTIONS.md](CORRECTIONS.md) for the specific discrepancies in the submitted report.